nickbakeruvic/full-mern-stack-app/README.md

 - Hosted at [nickbaker.cloud](http://www.nickbaker.cloud)
 - User authentication via JWT
 - REST API to Create / Read / Update / Delete journals and other user data
-- Yarn for package management
 - react-scripts used to minify scripts to optimize site load time
+- Created a CI/CD pipline to redeploy the site (pull new changes, compile & minify new scripts, restart the node process manager) on changes to the repository using Github actions
-- On the host server, NGINX used as reverse proxy to throttle, optimize load times via caching, etc. & PM2 used to manage the node process to ensure minimal downtime
+- Additional technologies being run on the hosting server: NGINX used as reverse proxy to optimize load times, PM2 used to manage the node process to ensure minimal downtime, Yarn used for package management, Certbot used to automatically update SSL certificates

 To do:
-- Set up a CI/CD pipline to automatically pull new changes, minify new scripts, and restart the node process on the Ubuntu server hosting the site (likely will implement via github actions)
+- Create tests and add them to the CI/CD pipeline
 - Add a calendar view to dashboard
 - Allow users to add tags to journal entries & search by title, content, tag
-- Support HTTPS (NGINX configuration)

 Login:
 ![image](https://github.com/nickbakeruvic/full-mern-stack-app/assets/106908272/729168aa-52ff-4055-98f0-ef65d86b508e)